ppy/osu-wiki/news/2024/2024-09-01-featured-artist-track-updates-cygnus.md

 ![](/wiki/shared/news/2024-09-01-featured-artist-track-updates-cygnus/new.png)

 Historically, we've announced updates to our current artist catalogue with [big batch updates](https://osu.ppy.sh/home/news/2024-01-07-featured-artist-track-updates-winter-2024), simultaneously covering a bunch of artists.
-That format makes it pretty easy to overlook some of the awesome music being added to osu!, so we're hoping to change that with a focus on individual artist additions!
+That format makes it pretty easy to overlook some of the awesome music being added to osu!, so going forward, we're hoping to change that with a focus on "smaller" additions like what you're seeing here!

+Anyway, let's get into the music already:

 ## osu! original